MicrosoftDocs/Devices-docs/surface/ethernet-adapters-and-surface-device-deployment.md

 Alternatively, you can configure WDS to respond to unknown clients that do not require definition by either MAC address or System UUID.
 Select the **Respond to all client computers (known and unknown)** option on the [**PXE Response** tab](/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/cc732360(v=ws.11)) in **Windows Deployment Server Properties**.

 The potential for conflicts with shared Ethernet adapters is much higher with Configuration Manager.
-Where WDS only uses MAC addresses to define individual systems when configured to do so, Configuration Manager uses the MAC address to define separate systems whenever deploying to new or unknown computers.
+Where WDS only uses MAC addresses to define individual systems, Configuration Manager uses the MAC address to define separate systems whenever deploying to new or unknown computers.
 This can result in improperly configured devices or even the inability to deploy more than one system with a shared Ethernet adapter.
 Several potential solutions for this situation are described in detail in [How to Use The Same External Ethernet Adapter For Multiple SCCM OSD](https://techcommunity.microsoft.com/t5/core-infrastructure-and-security/how-to-use-the-same-external-ethernet-adapter-for-multiple-sccm/ba-p/257374).